speced/bikeshed-boilerplate/README.md

 This repo holds the boilerplate files (header, footer, other "constant" bits of specs) used by [Bikeshed](https://github.com/tabatkins/bikeshed).

-The top-level files in the `boilerplate/` folder are used by default, if there's nothing more specific.

-The subfolders are for specific groups (the `Group` metadata in a Bikeshed file) to override the defaults with group-specific variants.
-In there, the filename may also have a status (the `Status` metadata in the Bikeshed file) to further specialize them.
+Bikeshed's "default" boilerplates are in `boilerplate-v1/default`.
+However, an [`Org`](https://speced.github.io/bikeshed/#metadata-org) can override these for every group in the org (by placing them in an `org-FOO` folder), and individual [`Group`s](https://speced.github.io/bikeshed/#metadata-group) in an org can further override them just for themselves (by placing them in a group folder inside the org's folder).

+Within any of these folders, each boilerplate file can exist in a generic form `somename.include` or a [`Status`](https://speced.github.io/bikeshed/#metadata-status)-specific form `somename-STATUS.include` that is only used when the document is built with that particular status.

+Missing files at one level fall back to the higher level (status'd to generic, group to org to default).

 ## Altering Boilerplates

 If you need to change an existing boilerplate for your group, just send a PR.
+Make sure to let me know whether the PR is *finished* or you're *drafting* it.

 ## Adding or Removing Boilerplates

-If you need to add or remove files from an existing group's folder, send a PR.
+If you need to add or remove files from an existing group's folder, just send a PR.
-About a minute after it's merged, an automated "update the manifest" PR will show up and needs to be merged as well.

 If you're adding files for a new group, look for an existing group's files that generate specs that look similar to what you want.
-If you're a W3C group, start with the contents of the `boilerplates/w3c/` folder.
+(For example, if you're a W3C group, start with the contents of the `boilerplate-v1/org-w3c/` folder.)
-Then update the `boilerplate/doctypes.kdl` file to document the new group.
+Then update the `boilerplate-v1/doctypes.kdl` file to document the new group.

 ## Testing Boilerplates Before Adding Them Here